stevearc/barbar.nvim/README.md

 </p>

-`barbar.nvim` is a tabline plugin with re-orderable, auto-sizing, icons, nice highlighting, sort-by commands and a magic jump-to-buffer mode.
+`barbar.nvim` is a tabline plugin with re-orderable, auto-sizing, icons, nice highlighting, and sort-by commands.
 Plus the tab names are made unique when two filenames match.

-In jump-to-buffer mode, tabs display a target letter instead of their icon.
-Jump to any buffer by simply typing their target letter.
-Even better, the target letter stays constant for the lifetime of the buffer, so if you're working with a set of files you can even type the letter ahead from memory.

 ##### Table of content
  - [Install](#install)